 Instead of the situation discussed above where we only had the electron and the Coulomb field generated by it, we now add a second electron that interacts with the first one through the Coulomb field.
 Then the Hamiltonian can be written as

 We place the second electron at the origin $x_2=0$ so that its wave-function can be written as

-If we start with the initial wave-function which is in the pure state, $\psi (x_1)\phi(x_2)$, the time-evolution by the Hamiltonian (\ref{false}) makes two electrons get entangled with each other since if the second electron is repelled in the negative direction, we know that the first one is at $x_1=d$, while it is at $x_1=-d$ if the second one is repelled in the positive direction.
+If we start with the initial wave-function which is in the pure state, $\psi (x_1)\phi(x_2)$, the time evolution by the Hamiltonian (\ref{false}) makes two electrons get entangled with each other since if the second electron is repelled in the negative direction, we know that the first one is at $x_1=d$, while it is at $x_1=-d$ if the second one is repelled in the positive direction.
 As a result, tracing out the position $x_2$ of the second electron causes the spatial superposition state (\ref{gaussian}) of the first electron to decohere.
-Indeed, it can be seen that the von Neumann entanglement entropy that measures the entanglement between $x_1$ and $x_2$ increases with time when the whole system evolves according to $\hat{H}$ (FIG. \ref{restore} (a)) and the interference pattern produced by the reduced density matrix in $x_1$ (obtained by tracing out $x_2$) when two Gaussians of (\ref{gaussian}) overlap and interfere with each other after the time-evolution, is largely suppressed (FIG. \ref{restore} (b, left)).
+Indeed, it can be seen that the entanglement entropy that measures the entanglement between $x_1$ and $x_2$ increases with time when the whole system evolves according to $\hat{H}$ (Figure \ref{restore} (a)) and the interference pattern produced by the reduced density matrix in $x_1$ (obtained by tracing out $x_2$) when two Gaussians of (\ref{gaussian}) overlap and interfere with each other after the time evolution, is largely suppressed (Figure \ref{restore} (b, left)).

 Now we attach the second electron to a spring: